 We are pleased to welcome full-time faculty members in their second year or later to lead study abroad programs.
 During your first year at Longwood, we encourage you to familiarize yourself with the study abroad process as well as with campus culture to determine the best options for study abroad programs you may wish to offer.

-The deadline to submit proposals for short-term faculty-led study abroad programs is October.
-1, 2017, for Winter 2018-19 programs, and March 1, 2018, for Summer 2019 programs.
-Proposals for faculty-led programs must be submitted to the Office of International Affairs (with department chair and college dean signatures) and approved by the Faculty-Led Programs Committee, whose current members include: Cheryl Adkins, Wade Edwards, Emily Kane (ex officio), David Locascio, Melanie Marks, Jennifer Miskec, Linda Townsend, and Patricia Trent (ex officio), and the provost.
+The deadline to submit proposals for short-term faculty-led study abroad programs is October 1 for Winter programs and March 1 for Summer programs.
+Proposals for faculty-led programs must be submitted to the Center for Global Engagement (with department chair and college dean signatures) and approved by both the Committee on Faculty-led Short-Term Study Abroad Programs and the provost.

-Please note that programs to countries with U.S. Department of State travel warnings will not be approved.
+Please note that programs to countries with U.S. Department of State travel advisories at Level 3 or 4 will not be approved.
 Before submitting your proposal, and periodically while planning your program, be sure to check the Department of State website to ensure your travel destination is not under a warning.

 Please review the guidelines before planning your program.
 There are requirements related to length of program, contact hours, and number of chaperones.

-Proposals for all programs (including repeat programs) now must apply using the online application process, which can be accessed by visiting our portal at https://studyabroad.longwood.edu and then clicking on “For Faculty," or by following the links below.
-Applications are accessed using Longwood credentials, and as such the application can only be completed by one program leader, the principal applicant.
+Proposals for all programs (including repeat programs) must be submitted using the online application process, which can be accessed by visiting our portal at https://studyabroad.longwood.edu and then clicking on “For Faculty," or by following the links below.
+Applications are accessed using Longwood credentials.
+The application must be completed by one program leader - the principal applicant.
 If principal applicants wish to give editing permissions to additional program personnel, they will be able to do so inside the application process.
-Additional personnel who will have teaching responsibilities also will need to complete a simplified supplementary application (before the deadline).
-Additional personnel who are not teaching on the program also must complete a simplified supplementary application (the second link below), but they do not need to do so until after the program has been approved to run.
+Additional personnel who will have teaching responsibilities must complete the supplementary application (see link below) before the deadline.
+Additional personnel who are not teaching on the program must also complete a supplementary application, but they do not need to do so until after the program is approved.

-To view a blank program proposal featuring questions asked in the electronic process, view: Sample blank faculty-led program proposal.
+To see a blank program proposal featuring questions asked in the application process, view: Sample blank faculty-led program proposal.

 B. MARKETING THE SHORT-TERM STUDY ABROAD PROGRAM

-Once your short-term study abroad program proposal has been submitted and approved, the Office of International Affairs can assist in publicizing your program by assisting in the creation of a website and posters along with funding 20 (11x17) full-color posters and flyers for display on campus.
+Once your short-term study abroad program proposal has been submitted and approved, the Center for Global Engagement can assist in publicizing your program by assisting in the creation of a website and posters along with funding 20 (11x17) full-color posters and flyers for display on campus.
 Examples of posters are below.

 Images used on the posters must not be copyrighted unless you have permission from the owner or have purchased the images.
 Some websites that provide free stock images include www.freeimages.com and Wikimedia Commons.

-Every student participating in your program will have to complete the Application with the Office of International Affairs through the Terra Dotta portal. through the portal students will be required to request faculty/staff recommendations, list emergency contacts, and sign various documents electronically.
+Every student participating in your program will have to complete the Application with the Center for Global Engagement through the Terra Dotta portal. through the portal students will be required to request faculty/staff recommendations, list emergency contacts, and sign various documents electronically.
 Faculty will be able to reference documents in the post-decision phase of the proposal process.
-Those interested in viewing the forms before proposing should contact the Office of International Affairs.
+Those interested in viewing the forms before proposing should contact the Center for Global Engagement.

 Additionally, students will be required to have their parents sign a statement of understanding.

-All students must attend a mandatory pre-departure workshop administered by the Office of International Affairs.
+All students must attend a mandatory pre-departure workshop administered by the Center for Global Engagement.
 Failure to attend will result in the student not being able to participate.

 Faculty members leading a study abroad program for the first time must also attend the pre-departure workshop.
 Faculty members who have already led study abroad programs must attend a pre-departure workshop every 3 years.